Free Web space and hosting from fws1.com

 Desiring to “fluff” our nest is not necessarily an evil desire.
 Insects, birds, and rodents instinctively do the same.
 The human animal shares these instincts.

-Some, who share my belief that humans are something more than animal, agree that our God given intelligence is accompanied with responsibility to be good stewards of all we have.
+Some, who share my belief that humans are something more than animal, agree that our intelligence is accompanied with the responsibility to be good stewards of all we have.

-Others prefer to behave like animals, fluffing their domestic nests, economic, pleasure, or whatever nest(s) they choose, regardless of how destructive their pursuit is to the environment.
+Others prefer to fluff their domestic nests, financial portfolio, personal pleasure or whatever nest(s) they choose, regardless of how destructive their pursuit is to the environment.

 Biologically speaking, this was not a major problem until human population began to grow exponentially.